by-jp/www.byjp.me/content/notes/twitter/62096720846258176/index.md

 - imported
 - from-twitter
 ---
-It's Easter Sunday JP\!
-What made you think shops would be open?\!
+It's Easter Sunday JP!
+What made you think shops would be open?!